- How could my estimate change over time?

 It could be because ethnicity estimation is still a work in progress.

 Estimating regions in your past using your DNA is based on data that is still being collected and cutting-edge science that is still evolving.
 You can expect changes and improvements as our scientists gather more data and develop new ways of analyzing your DNA.

 It could be because regions do not follow modern political boundaries.

-Changes in country boundaries and historical migration patterns often mean that regions do not always reflect modern countries.
-For example, people from Austria may have more Slavic in their report than Germany because of the Austro-Hungarian Empire.
-Similarly, people with roots in Northern Italy may have a surprising amount of France in their results because France was in control of Northern Italy for centuries.
+Changes in country boundaries and historical movements of people often mean that regions do not always reflect modern countries.
+For example, people from Austria may have more Eastern Europe and Russia in their report than Germanic Europe because of the Austro-Hungarian Empire.
+Similarly, people with roots in northern Italy may have a surprising amount of France in their results because France was in control of northern Italy for centuries.